StetHD/tarifa-book/configurations/index.md

 #### attributes

 ##### name
 The default app name which is chosen when running [`tarifa create`](../usage/create.md).
-Tarifa will ensure the chosen name is the same as the one defined in the `app/config.xml` file (this must be checked because you may use an existing cordova app folder in a tarifa project and if the names differ tarifa won't run).
+Tarifa will ensure the chosen name is the same as the one defined in the `app/config.xml` file (this must be checked because you may use an existing Cordova app folder in a tarifa project and if the names differ tarifa won't run).

 ##### id
-The default cordova id.
+The default Cordova id.
 If you do not overwrite the id in some configuration tarifa will fallback to using this id.

 ##### description
-A brief description of the app, which will be inserted into the cordova `config.xml` file.
+A brief description of the app, which will be inserted into the Cordova `config.xml` file.

 ##### version
 The version of the project can be overwritten in any configuration.
 It must be a 3 digits version number (e.g. `0.0.0`).
-On windows phone, 4 digits are mandatory, so tarifa will automatically append `0` to the specified version.
+On Windows Phone, 4 digits are mandatory, so tarifa will automatically append `0` to the specified version.

 ##### platforms